ThibaultSchowing/IMPTOX_XAI/docs/index.md

 ??? note "Why machine learning?"
-    While traditional statistical analysis excels at accurately describing data and identifying straightforward patterns, machine learning algorithms offer the ability to explore more complex and high-dimensional datasets.
-These advanced methods can capture intricate relationships and non-linear interactions that classic techniques might overlook.
-Moreover, machine learning models have the potential to deliver more accurate predictions by learning from complex data interactions, although this improvement is not guaranteed and often depends on the quality and structure of the data.
+    While traditional statistical analysis excels at accurately describing data and identifying patterns, machine learning algorithms offer the ability to explore more complex and high-dimensional datasets.
+These advanced methods can capture intricate relationships and non-linear interactions that classic techniques might overlook. {==Highlighting==} Moreover, machine learning models have the potential to deliver more accurate predictions by learning from complex data interactions.

 ??? note "How machine learning could help with your research?"